Teenage kicks: Osteological evidence for the lived experience of adolescents in medieval England (AD 900-1550)

 dc.language.isoenen_US

-dc.subjectRoman and medieval periodsen_US
+dc.subjectRoman and medieval periods

-dc.subjectLives of teenagersen_US
+dc.subjectLives of teenagers

-dc.titleTeenage kicks: osteological evidence for the lived experience of adolescents in medieval England (AD 900-1550)
+dc.titleTeenage kicks: Osteological evidence for the lived experience of adolescents in medieval England (AD 900-1550)

 dc.typeVideoen_US